 Diamond push-ups are an excellent upper-body exercise to add to your chest and tricep workouts.
 This is perfect if you're working out at home or whilst traveling as they will be a gains saver, and all you need is your body and the floor to grow muscle anywhere.

-If you're after a challenge in your push workouts, then adding diamond push-ups is going level up your training to the next level.
-You'' have to recruit your core muscles much more than standard push-ups.
+If you’re after a challenge in your push workouts, then adding diamond push-ups is going to level up your training to the next level.
 Ready to test your strength?
-Try out one of these 10 minutes follow-along chest workouts:
+Try out one of these 10-minute follow-along chest workouts: